deyran/pro-asp-net-mvc/chapter-16/01-Introduction.md

 ## Introduction

 In the previous chapter, it was shown how to use the routing system to handle *incoming URLs*.
-In this chapter, will be shown how to use, customize and change the standard MVC routing to generate *outgoing URLs* that target the correct controller and action, and furthermore use these techniques to manage complex applications.
+In this chapter, will be shown how to change the standard MVC routing to generate *outgoing URLs* that target the correct controller and action, and furthermore use these techniques to manage complex applications.
 This chapter will conclude with some best-practice recommendations on URL schemas in the MVC Framework application.

 <!--
 > SUMMARRY AND UPDATE ==========================